|

 2. Spot Trouble Areas

 Oh goodness!
 This is where the rubber meets the road.
-That point when you truly get a birds-eye perspective of how you would spent money.
+That point is when you truly get a birds-eye perspective of how you would spend money.
 The blessing is that you didn’t spend the money during the no spend month.

 You get to spot your trouble areas of how and when you spend money.

 Overcoming your money obstacles is one of the best ways to get a grasp on your money situation.
-However, it is the hardest for us because we need to talk about emotions and things that are blocking or hampering how you relate to money.
-We go more in depth on this here
+However, it is the hardest for us because we need to talk about emotions and things that are blocking or hampering how we relate to money.

 Even if you last for a couple of days during your first no spend challenge, you will still benefit by learning the areas you struggle the most with.